piyushmways/Feature-Engineering-/README.md

 # Commentry
 This Business case centres a logistic Brand in India, which is a fast growing player by revenue.
 With intentention to improve quality, profitablity and efficiency of their services and Business, Machine Learning models are required to be built.

-I have done basic data cleaning & sanitization to get useful features for the model. the core focus in this work is feature engineering to make data available to be feed  for modelling purpose.
+I have done basic data cleaning & sanitization to get useful features for the model. the core focus in this work is feature engineering to make data readily available to be feed for modelling purpose.

 Key Highlights